Process of organising care

 Read more about Self-Directed Support here.

-On a quarterly basis (ever 3 months), our Social Work Teams will conduct a care review with you.
+On a regular basis, our Social Work Teams will conduct a care review with you.

 This is to ensure that the package of care is still appropriate for you current needs.